boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ## Service Demand Processing

-The C-PS computes and selects paths that lead to CATS-Routers according to the service and network metrics that have been advertised.
-The C-PS may be collocated with a CATS-Router (as shown in {{fig-cats-example-overlay}}) or logically centralized.
+The C-PS computes and selects paths that lead to Egress CATS-Routers according to the service and network metrics that have been advertised.
+The C-PS may be collocated with a Ingress CATS-Router (as shown in {{fig-cats-example-overlay}}) or logically centralized.

 This document does not specify any algorithm for path computation and selection purposes, but it is expected that a service demand or local policy may feed the C-PS computation logic with Objective Functions that provide some information about the path characteristics (e.g., in terms of maximum latency) and the selected service instance.